 About Me

-I am a social psychology PhD candidate at the University of Wisconsin–Madison working in the Brauer Group Lab and a graduate fellow at the Institute of Diversity Science.
-I study group behavior and persuasive messaging in the contexts of climate change and diversity, equity, and inclusion.
+Currently, I am completing my PhD at the University of Wisconsin–Madison working in the Brauer Group Lab and as a graduate fellow at the Institute of Diversity Science.
+I study group behavior and persuasive messaging in the contexts of climate change and diversity, equity, and inclusion (DEI).
 I am particularly interested in how social norms are communicated via social norms messages and how these messages affect behavior.
-In a secondary line of research, I examine research methodology.
+In a secondary line of research, I examine psychological methodology and data collection procedures.

 You can email me at bdouglas3@wisc.edu